ContextPilot: Fast Long-Context Inference via Context Reuse: Introduction

 \section{Introduction}

+Long-context inference is now central to many AI applications.
+Whether through retrieval-augmented generation (RAG)~\cite{lewis2020rag}, AI memory layers such as Mem0~\cite{mem0}, multi-agent orchestration, or personal AI assistants that interact with external data across conversations (e.g., OpenClaw), modern workloads routinely feed LLMs tens to hundreds of thousands of tokens of external context.
+In a typical pipeline, a retriever (e.g., FAISS, Qdrant, ElasticSearch), memory store, or agent tool call (e.g., file reading, web search) fetches relevant documents, chunks, or memories for a user query, and an inference engine (e.g., SGLang, vLLM, TensorRT-LLM) consumes them as input context.

-Retrieval-augmented generation (RAG) has become a core technique for enhancing AI applications, both online (e.g., AI search and agentic systems) and offline (e.g., data synthesis and deep research).
-A typical RAG system comprises a retrieval module (e.g., FAISS, Qdrant, ElasticSearch) that retrieves the top-$K$ most relevant documents (docs) for a user query, and an LLM inference engine (e.g., SGLang, vLLM, TensorRT-LLM) that consumes these documents as context.
-During the \emph{prefill} phase, the engine generates key–value (KV) caches, which are subsequently reused in the \emph{decode} phase to produce output tokens sequentially.
-The primary performance objective of prefilling is to minimize the time-to-first-token (TTFT).
-To this end, modern inference engines employ a \emph{prefix cache} that stores KV caches from prior prompts, reducing computation for repeated or prefix-sharing inputs.
+We call these discrete units of external context \emph{context blocks (CBs)}.
+During the \emph{prefill} phase, the engine computes key–value (KV) caches, which are then reused during \emph{decode} to generate output tokens sequentially.
+The key performance goal in prefill is to reduce time-to-first-token (TTFT).
+To that end, inference engines use a \emph{prefix cache} that stores KV caches from prior prompts, avoiding recomputation for repeated inputs or prompts that share a prefix.

-As RAG evolves toward more knowledge-intensive applications, workloads increasingly demand longer contexts with larger and more numerous retrieved documents, substantially amplifying prefill latency.
-This trend is driven by two factors: (1) studies show that retrieving hundreds of documents improves reasoning on complex tasks (e.g., lemmas in AI4Math)~\cite{hilbert}, enhances up-to-date knowledge access (e.g., AI4Search)~\cite{opendeepsearch, deepsearch}, and mitigates hallucination~\cite{Ayala_2024, RAReducehallu, 11014810}; and (2) while document chunking reduces document size, recent findings~\cite{anthropic2025contextengineering} indicate it can harm accuracy, and that processing entire documents yields better results, further increasing prefill load.
+AI applications are feeding LLMs ever larger amounts of external context to unlock stronger capabilities, making prefill latency a key bottleneck.
+This trend is driven by two forces.
+First, many studies show that more context—ranging from retrieved knowledge-base content to long-horizon memories in agentic systems—improves performance on complex reasoning tasks (e.g., lemmas in AI4Math)~\cite{hilbert}, strengthens access to up-to-date information (e.g., AI4Search)~\cite{opendeepsearch, deepsearch, deepsearchqa}, and reduces hallucinations~\cite{Ayala_2024, RAReducehallu, 11014810}.
+Second, while chunking is widely used to shrink per-request inputs, recent findings~\cite{anthropic2025contextengineering} suggest that overly aggressive chunking can harm reasoning quality; in contrast, processing larger, less fragmented context (e.g., full documents) often yields better results—further increasing prefill latency.